Funkoala14/School-Bus-Tracking-System/School Bus Sys Requirements.md

         - School code
         - Email, phone, password, first name, last name, username, password
         - Only for parents, can't register as school's admin account
-        - After register, will send a notification to admin to verify the parents account

     - **Login**:
         - Username + password